My name is Micah. I'm a social science designer, twin cat owner, and former opera singer. I help organizations rethink and operationalize empathy.

 • Education First 2023, on ‘How empathy impacts SEL’ at their Social Emotional Learning in Action Conference.

-Here below is my talk at SEL in Action:
+Here below is my talk at the Social Emotional Learning Conference:

 Biography:

-Micah gained his social science informed approach to learning as Design Lead at the Interdisciplinary Affective Science Lab, researching emotions and experience, and a Scientist-Practitioner Partner with the Center for the Science of Moral Understanding.
-Today, he applies this research as CEO of Empathable, whose technology uses social science, experiential learning theory and AI to advance core skills for managers and teams at world-class organizations.
+As Design Lead at the Interdisciplinary Affective Science Lab and Scientist-Practitioner Partner with the Center for the Science of Moral Understanding, he developed a social science-informed approach to experiential learning.
+He now serves as CEO of Empathable, whose technology uses social science, experiential learning theory, and AI to train managers and teams at Google, Meta, Deloitte, Massachusetts General Hospital, and United Way.

-Under Micah’s direction, Empathable’s concept was a winner of the Harvard Culture Lab Innovation Fund Award, granted by their joint council of Diversity, Inclusion, and Belonging.
-He has presented at Asian American Foundation, the National Association of Diversity Officers in Higher Education, Harvard Medical School, the Society for Neuroscience and Creativity, and was a 2019 Byron fellow.
-Alongside Empathable, Micah’s has trained leaders to reinvision and better apply empathy at world-class organizations such as Google, Meta, Deloitte, and United Way, and Massachusetts General Hospital.
+Empathable won the Harvard Culture Lab Innovation Fund Award from their council on Diversity, Inclusion, and Belonging.
+Micah has presented at Harvard Medical School, the Asian American Foundation, the National Association of Diversity Officers in Higher Education, and the Society for Neuroscience and Creativity.
+He was a Byron Fellow in 2019 and speaks German, Dutch, Flemish, Italian, French and English.